decentraland/status-page/README.md

 # DCL Status Page

-This repository contains the front end of the Decentraland Status page published at https://status.decentraland.org
+This repository contains the front end for the Decentraland Status page published at https://status.decentraland.org

 ## Build and Run